Installer Directory

 Why Air Source Heat Pumps Lose Efficiency in Cold Weather

 The amount of heat that an air source heat pump is able to transfer to your home is quite largely reliant on the outdoor temperature.
 As this starts to drop, the overall heat output of the air source heat pump does so with it.
-The heating capacity of the air course heat pump will also tend to decline as the outside temperature decreases.
+The heating capacity of the air source heat pump will also tend to decline as the outside temperature decreases.

-The Minimum Temperature Requirements for Heat Pumps
+Minimum Operating Temperatures for Heat Pumps

 Want to Know More?

 Have you found yourself interested in heat pumps?
-You can access our database of approved installation companies below orr simply give us a ring using the number at the top of this page and have a chat.
+You can access our database of approved installation companies below or simply give us a ring using the number at the top of this page and have a chat.

 Find a local installer